ethereum/trin/book/src/users/startup.md

 ### Networking configuration

-Optionally one can specify Trin's network proprties:
+Optionally one can specify Trin's network properties:
-- What sort of network connections (HTPP vs IPC)
+- What sort of network connections (HTTP vs IPC)
 - Port answering Ethereum-related queries
 - Port for connecting to other nodes